“Miss Flores’ company would be vastly preferable to your own.”

 Celia: “A very attractive corpse.
 But good backpedal.
 We’d hate for Caroline to get jealous.”

 Caroline: Caroline bites back the smile.
-“Roger, dear, that’s the sort of true but unpleasant statement that might make Jade think you’d offered up fingers in apology.
+“Eric, dear, that’s the sort of true but unpleasant statement that might make Jade think you’d offered up fingers in apology.
 I know that being in my employment has accustomed everyone to offering only one in particular to most people, but perhaps we could keep the pretense of politeness with my very special, very close, friend?”

 Celia: Jade drags a tongue across her teeth, blatantly eyeing the ghoul.

 “I don’t have much use for fingers.”